Njan Ninnodu Koodeyundu

 Njan Ninnodu Koodeyundu is a 2015 Indian Malayalam-language film directed by Priyanandanan, starring Siddharth Bharathan and Vinay Forrt.
 The film won the John Abraham Award for Best Malayalam Film in 2014.

 Plot

-Njan Ninnodu Koodeyundu is the story of Damanan and Madanan, who are petty thieves and one day their plan goes downhill and the duo jumps into a river to escape and they lose consciousness.
-Both see a dream....
+Damanan and Madanan are petty thieves.
+One day their plan goes downhill and the duo jumps into a river in a bid to escape their pursuers but lose consciousness.
+Part of Njan Ninnodu Koodeyundu is about the dream they both see.